 The Natural Resources Conservation Service (NRCS) is an agency of the United States Department of Agriculture (USDA).
 The mission of the NRCS is to promote the conservation and protection of natural resources by providing technical assistance to private landowners.

-NRCS released a Request for Proposals (RFP) to obtain support services for the redesign of its public web site, including the migration of all web content (4,000 pages) to a central location, the delivery of training on Internet technologies, and the design/deployment of a web server environment for development.
+NRCS released a Request for Proposals (RFP) to obtain support services for the redesign of its public web site.
+The redesign included (1) the migration of all web content (4,000 pages) to a central location; (2) the delivery of training on Internet technologies; and (3) the design/deployment of a web server environment for development.
 The RFP also requested that training and coordination with stakeholders be addressed in the redesign of various sections of the web property.

 NRCS web information was dispersed across multiple server platforms and national locations, making the management of the NRCS web property a challenging proposition.
 As a result, NRCS wanted to consolidate its web content to a central location to facilitate its web management activities.
-NRCS was also under a mandate to re-modernize its web presence to create a more user-centric environment, and most importantly, to comply with the requirements of Section 508 of the Federal Rehabilitation Act.
+NRCS was also under a mandate to (1) re-modernize its web presence to create a more user-centric environment; and (2) comply with the requirements of Section 508 of the Federal Rehabilitation Act.

 To support the web site, TeAM deployed a Windows 2000 Server running Internet Information Server 5.0.
 In addition to creating a production/development environment, TeAM also deployed a workflow process for publishing content to the web site, which assisted in managing user access to the server environment.